Home » Resources and Lesson Ideas » Books for Struggling Readers 1 – most able strugglers

 After looking up "valleity" (a wish or inclination not strong enough to lead to action), I agreed with him.

 NOTE: We no longer recommend this book for TRT.
-The language is completely out of date and the book is almost impossible to find.
+It contains racist language.
 There is a huge range of authentic text for students reading at this level.
-We'll collect ideas and publish them here.
+See our new page on ideas for choosing text for That Reading Thing.

 I know I can't change everything, but the one thing I can do is raise the expectations of the young people who come into contact with That Reading Thing.
 While applying The Deal (you never have to know anything we haven't learned together), we also apply the flipside of The Deal (you DO have to know what we have learned together).
 Part of that expectation, even taking into consideration age and level reached, is that they be reading "real text" from real books, papers and magazines.